wenisbelle/turtlebot_course_environment/ReadMe.md

     docker compose up

-This will run the container and show to you the simulation.
+This will run the container.

 Now you can interact with the system opening new terminals and running:

     docker exec -it turtlebot_lab /bin/bash

+To run the simulation first build again the system, I don`t know why but it doesn`t work otherwise.

+    colcon build
+    source install/setup.bash

+To run the simulation run the following commands:

+    . /Turtlebot_lab/src/mars_rover/leo_rover_simulation/scripts/start_scene.sh